The following sections of the report examine the circumstances around each instance of governments cutting or restricting access to the internet.

 Authorities in Sudan once again restricted access to the internet in 2020 after similar internet outages cost the country almost $2 billion in 2019.

-This year the Sudan authorities said they cut access to the internet to stop students f
+The Sudan authorities said they cut access to the internet to stop students from cheating during exams.

 According to a report by Global Voices: “The mechanism used for this shutdown – disabling mobile data – was the same one used in the 2019 shutdown, when local internet services provides (ISPs) in Sudan only disabled the access point name or APN.”[21]